thataboy/plato/doc/CSS_TWEAKS.md

 ## Notes and caveats

+* You can look at the underlying html code by making a selection then choosing `Inspect` from the pop up menu.
+You can also access a `CSS Tweaks` menu by tapping anywhere on the screen then tapping the book's title at the top of the screen.

-* The created CSS rules are saved externally in `.reading-states`.
+* The created CSS rules are saved externally in `.reading-states` (do not edit the files found there).
 The epubs are left unmodified.

 * Applying the same style more than once to the same element will move the corresponding CSS rule to the end, allowing it to override other rules.